mikealoba/FlowerPattern/README.md

 R can also be used to do some fun artistic flower patterns in nature.

-These flower patterns are the ones being studied by scientists (particularly botanists).
+This flower pattern is the one being studied by scientists (particularly botanists).

 Phyllotaxis is the term used generally for the study of patterns in plants (leaves, flowers, barks etc.).